 These strips will act as the walls for the digestive Maze.
 Before glueing it to the base, bent the strips in both directions to make it flexible.

 Make the walls of the track.

 Apply hot glue along the digestive tract walls and stick the strips by bending them to fit the digestive tract’s curvy lines.

 Here is a picture of two strips glued to the base.
 Can you see how it is bent and glued perfectly over the line?
 Likewise, glue all the walls of the digestive tract.

 Optionally, you can differentiate the intestines in contrasting colours.
 The usage of bright colours creatively can make the activity look more fun.

 Make a bridge

 I am sure it must be so simple so far.
 But the job gets slightly hard at this point, where the small intestine crosses the large intestine.
-We will have to make a bridge for the maze ball to pass through to create an uninterrupted path.
+To create an uninterrupted path, we will have to make a Bridge for the maze ball to pass through.

 For this, I pasted a small strip of thick paper over the track and made it act as the bridge.
 And I later added cardboard strips as walls to the bridge.

 I have also added Playdough on the slope to make the transition smooth.
 You can use any modelling material you have at home.